From Art Direction to UI design: Why Building a Visually Game Identity Matters

 • Muted Colors: A palette of browns, grays, and deep blues echoes the grimy, industrial aesthetic.

-• Ornate Typography: Fonts inspired by Victorian-era posters tie the UI to the setting’s historical influences.
+• Ornate Typography: Fonts inspired by Victorian era posters tie the UI to the setting’s historical influences.

 The UI’s intricate design immerses players in the gritty, morally ambiguous world of Dishonored.

-Alien: Isolation: Retro Futurism at Its Best
+Alien Isolation: Retro 70s Futurism

 Alien: Isolation’s UI faithfully recreates the look and feel of the 1979 film, heightening the tension and authenticity:

-• CRT Aesthetic: The UI mimics outdated monitors with low-resolution text, scanlines, and flickering effects.
+• CRT Aesthetic: The UI mimics outdated monitors with low resolution text, scanlines, and flickering effects.

 • Analog Design: Switches, knobs, and dials in the menus reflect the tactile technology of the film’s universe.